 The soil should be evenly moist and not allowed to dry out significantly to avoid stress.

 Peaces lilies tend to require watering at least once per week with a really generous soak so that water trickles out the base of the pot.
 This ensures that the moisture has reached the roots where it is required.

-Houses are also fairly low humidity environments whereas the peace lily is suited to humid forest.
+Houses are also fairly low-humidity environments whereas the peace lily is suited to humid forests.

-Air conditioning, forced air or convection currents from sources of heat, particularly in Winter sap moisture from the abundant leaves.
+Air conditioning, forced air, or convection currents from heat sources, particularly in Winter sap moisture from the abundant leaves.